catseye/Eqthy/README.md

     mul(A, mul(mul(A, B), inv(mul(A, B)))) = mul(A, e)   [by congruence of mul(A, B) and B]

-Once the processor has resolved what rules were applies and checked that the proof is valid, it can _pretty-print_ an _annotated_ version of the input Eqthy development, one which includes all of the hints that it inferred.
-This pretty-printed development can be checked again in the future, and more efficiently, as all the searches for hints have been already performed.
+Once the processor has resolved what rules were applies and checked that the proof is valid, it can _pretty-print_ an _annotated_ version of the input Eqthy document, one which includes all of the hints that it inferred.
+This pretty-printed document can be checked again in the future, and more efficiently, as all the searches for hints have been already performed.